jmontleon/cfme-poc/README.md

 ========
 1. Setup openshift origin with the automation broker.
 One option is [catasb](https://github.com/fusor/catasb).
 1. Once openshift and the Broker are running launch the ManageIQ APB.
 Take care to carry out the instructions in the description.
 The APB will take about 5 minutes to run.
 The app container will take about an additional 5 minutes to create the remaining deployment configs.
-1. Edit the vars in `setup.yml` to match your Openshift and MIQ instances.
-Then run `ansible-playbook setup.yml` to configure your Openshift instance as a Cloud Provider and create a service dialog and service template.
-1. It should then be possible to run the included ruby script, for example: `./service_template_to_apb.rb -u admin -p smartvm -s https://manageiq-miq1.172.17.0.1.nip.io -n -r https://manageiq-miq1.172.17.0.1.nip.io/api/service_templates/1000000000001`
 1.  `oc edit configmap -n ansible-service-broker broker-config` Add a registry, i.e:
     ```